simon-ritchie/plot_playground/README.md

 plot playground is a plot library that works on Jupyter and Pandas datasets.
 This is for making a little unusual plot and playing.

-Notes: currently developing phase.
+**Notes**: currently developing phase.

 # Testing